joezuntz/cosmosis-standard-library/structure/EuclidEmulator2/README.md

 # EuclidEmulator2 (version 1.0.1)

+## Changes for CosmoSIS

+* Modified Makefile to use CosmoSIS variables and install locally
+* Fixed bug when data file not found
+* Removed functions that depended on Class

+### Overview

 This repository contains the source code of EuclidEmulator2, a fast and accurate tool to estimate the non-linear correction to the matter power spectrum.
 In contrast to its predecessor EuclidEmulator, EuclidEmulator2 allows for 8-parameter cosmological models including massive neutrinos (assuming a degenerate hierarchy) and dynamical dark energy.
 EuclidEmulator2 is written in C++.
 For more information on EuclidEmulator please visit https://github.com/miknab/EuclidEmulator.